underwoodjo/HW-4-Code-Quiz/README.md

 ## Explanation

 In this challenge I created a quiz using javascript, html, and css.
 I created the quiz with two questions that both consisted of two options as an answer.
 I added some color, font style and size to css to create a simple yet "catch your attention" quiz.
+I attached the screenshot of my deployed application to my assets folder.

 ## Your Task